The current membership of eBRAM’s Board of Directors is:

 Academically, TK holds a master’s degree in Arbitration & Dispute Resolution (with credit).
-He is an adjunct professor of the (1) School of Law of City University of Hong Kong; (2) Department of Law and Business of Hong Kong Shue Yan University; and (3) Hang Seng University of Hong Kong.
+He is an adjunct professor of the (1) School of Law of City University of Hong Kong; and (2) Hang Seng University of Hong Kong.
 He is also the first Hong Kong-based Visiting Professor of the University of Law, UK.

 Mr Adrian Lai graduated from the Cambridge University and the China University of Political Science and Law.
 He is also a Certified Public Accountant of Hong Kong and holds the specialist qualification in insolvency matters.

 Adrian maintains a predominantly civil practice and has been engaged as Counsel on matters relating to arbitration, banking, commercial, company, construction, professional accountants/auditors’ negligence and professional disciplinary proceedings.